- Public opinion in most countries, with a few exceptions, is hardening around the need to do more to address the changing climate.

 In this blog, I would like to highlight the bigger picture aspects that will shape the future of our industry.
-A deeper understanding will enable us to make strategic choices that not only ensure business growth but also contribute significantly in meeting the future challenges.
+A deeper understanding will enable us to make strategic choices that not only ensure business growth but also contribute significantly in meeting future challenges.

-Positive long-term outlook for petrochemicals
+The positive long-term outlook for petrochemicals

 The demand is closely related to GDP and population growth

-Energy dynamics have always impacted the competitiveness of the petrochemicals industry as feedstock plays a major role in cost of production.
+Energy dynamics have always impacted the competitiveness of the petrochemicals industry as feedstock plays a major role in the cost of production.

 Sustainability, circularity, and environment

-It is one of the more complex areas to predict with far-reaching impact on the economies, trade, supply-chains, investments etc.
+It is one of the more complex areas to predict with far-reaching impact on the economies, trade, supply chains, investments, etc.

 At Apex PetroConsultants, we look forward to a healthy dialogue for helping our industry to make positive contributions and grow.